Philip Oland

 Philip Warburton Oland, (July 11, 1910 - November 29, 1996) was a Canadian businessman and former chairperson and CEO of Moosehead Breweries Limited.

 In 1930, he received a B.Sc. from the University of New Brunswick.

 In 1970, he was made an Officer of the Order of Canada.
 Philip Warburton (P.W.)
-Oland was one of New Brunswick’s most successful business leaders and passionate community builders.
-A Chairman and President of Moosehead Breweries Ltd, a master brewer, a soldier and WWI veteran, a patron of the arts and a volunteer, P.W.
-Oland left an indelible mark on Canada, most significantly on the City of Saint John and the Province of New Brunswick.
+Oland was the majority owner of Moosehead Breweries, the majority owner of the Halifax Mooseheads major junior hockey franchise, a soldier and WWII veteran, a patron of the arts and a volunteer.

 Born in Halifax on July 11, 1910, Mr. Oland moved to Saint John with his family in 1917 in the aftermath of the Halifax Explosion.
 He earned a Bachelor of Science Degree in Chemistry in 1930 from the University of New Brunswick and studied brewing and malting in England and Copenhagen.
 He joined the family business, Moosehead Breweries Ltd., in 1932 as head brew master, creating Alpine Lager, which would become, and remains, one of the most popular beers in the Maritimes.
 He took on the role of President and CEO of Moosehead in 1961, becoming the fourth generation of his family to manage operations at Canada’s oldest brewery.
 During this tenure, he guided the family business through a period of remarkable growth, launching Moosehead beer in the United States, which would eventually account for 40 per cent of the company’s production.
 He was also instrumental in expanding to Great Britain and Australia.

-A proud Canadian, Mr. Oland served as Captain in the 3rd Division Artillery during World War II.
+A Canadian, Mr. Oland served as Captain in the 3rd Division Artillery during World War II.
 Following the war, he became Militia Group Commander for the West New Brunswick District, retiring in 1961 as Brigadier.
 A life member of the New Brunswick Army Cadet Corps, he served for 18 years as Honorary Colonel to New Brunswick’s 3rd Field Artillery Regiment (the Loyal Company).